MaggiMBR/weather-recipe-app/README.md

         alt="weatherRecipe-app" alt="Edit Building Page (screenshot)" height="400"
 </p>

--To see a demo of the site go to: https://lucid-cray-15320a.netlify.app
+-Here you can find the link of the site: https://lucid-cray-15320a.netlify.app

 ## Geneal information